BPBA Consultant

 Agile manifesto & 12 agile principle

-Agile is the ability to create and respond to change.
+Agile is the ability to create and respond to change, representing a fundamental aspect of Business Agility.
 It is a way of dealing with, and ultimately succeeding in, an uncertain and turbulent environment.
-The authors of the Agile Manifesto chose “Agile” as the label for this whole idea because that word represented the adaptiveness and response to change which was so important to their approach.
+The authors of the Agile Manifesto chose "Agile" as the label for this entire concept because it encapsulated the adaptiveness and response to change that was crucial to their methodology.

-Agile software development is more than frameworks such as Scrum, Kanban, Extreme Programming, or Feature-Driven Development (FDD).
+Agile software development encompasses more than just frameworks like Scrum, Kanban, Extreme Programming, or Feature-Driven Development (FDD).
+It includes a range of Agile methodologies, practices such as pair programming, test-driven development, daily stand-ups, sprint planning, and iterations (sprints).

-Agile software development is an umbrella term for a set of frameworks and practices based on the values and principles expressed in the Manifesto for Agile Software Development and the 12 Principles behind it.
-When you approach software development in a particular manner, it’s generally good to live by these values and principles and use them to help figure out the right things to do given your particular context.
+Overall, Agile software development serves as an umbrella term for a set of frameworks and practices rooted in the values and principles articulated in the Agile Manifesto and its 12 Principles.
+By approaching software development through this lens, it’s beneficial to adhere to these values and principles to determine the most effective actions tailored to your specific context.

 Agile is a Mindset